 Grand Manan Island

-A visit to Grand Manan will involve some time since a ferry trip is involved (a new ferry is due to go into service in 2011), but the island really is a jewel of the Bay of Fundy.
+A visit to Grand Manan will involve some time since a ferry trip is involved, but the island really is a jewel of the Bay of Fundy.
 It offers an authentic coastal environment and natural beauty.
 Also, it is one of the best places to do whale watching (as well as porpoises and a rich variety of seabirds).

 This charming coastal New Brunswick town offers a rich educational setting with the Huntsman Marine Centre Museum and Sunbury Shores Arts and Nature Centre offering family friendly places to learn about the Bay of Fundy.
 So a visit to Saint Andrews is a must.